Newsweek

-Newsweek is an American weekly news magazine co-owned 50 percent each by Dev Pragad, its president and CEO, and Johnathan Davis, who has no operational role at Newsweek.
-Founded as a weekly print magazine in 1933, it was widely distributed during the 20th century, and had many notable editors-in-chief.
-The magazine was acquired by The Washington Post Company in 1961, and remained under its ownership until 2010.
+Newsweek is an American weekly news magazine based in New York City.
+Founded as a weekly print magazine in 1933, it was widely distributed during the 20th century and has had many notable editors-in-chief.
+It is currently co-owned by Dev Pragad, the president and chief executive officer (CEO), and Johnathan Davis, who sits on the board; each owns 50% of the company.

-Revenue declines prompted The Washington Post Company to sell it, in August 2010, to the audio pioneer Sidney Harman for a purchase price of one dollar and an assumption of the magazine's liabilities.
-Later that year, Newsweek merged with the news and opinion website The Daily Beast, forming The Newsweek Daily Beast Company.
-Newsweek was jointly owned by the estate of Harman and the diversified American media and Internet company IAC.
-Newsweek continued to experience financial difficulties, which led to the cessation of print publication and a transition to an all-digital format at the end of 2012.
+In August 2010, revenue decline prompted the Washington Post Company to sell Newsweek to audio pioneer Sidney Harman for one US dollar and an assumption of the magazine's liabilities.
+Later that year, Newsweek merged with the news and opinion website The Daily Beast, forming The Newsweek Daily Beast Company, later called NewsBeast.
+Newsweek was jointly owned by the estate of Harman and the company IAC.
+Newsweek continued to experience financial difficulties, leading to the suspension of print publication at the end of 2012.

-In 2013, IBT Media acquired Newsweek from IAC; the acquisition included the Newsweek brand and its online publication, but did not include The Daily Beast.
-IBT Media, which also owns the International Business Times, rebranded itself as Newsweek Media Group, and in 2014, relaunched Newsweek in both print and digital form.

-In 2018, IBT Media split into two companies, Newsweek Publishing and IBT Media.
-The split was accomplished one day before the District Attorney of Manhattan indicted Etienne Uzac, the co-owner of IBT Media, on fraud charges.
+In 2013, IBT Media, the owner of the International Business Times, acquired Newsweek from IAC; the acquisition included the Newsweek brand and its online publication, but did not include The Daily Beast.
+IBT Media rebranded itself as Newsweek Media Group and in 2014 relaunched Newsweek in both print and digital form.
+In 2018, the company split into Newsweek Publishing and IBT Media.
+The split was accomplished one day before the Manhattan District Attorney indicted IBT Media co-owner Etienne Uzac on fraud charges.

-Under Newsweeks current co-owner and CEO, Dev Pragad, it is both profitable, with revenue of $60 million, and also growing: between May 2019 and May 2022, its monthly unique visitors increased from about 30 million to 48 million, according to Comscore.